nathancday/Spreadsheet-to-Rstats/README.md

 * Manipulating data with dplyr
 * Statistical testing and capstone exercise

+General audience: People who do analysis with spreadsheets, and want to learn how to do it with R. *No prior coding experience is expected.*

+Specific audience: The examples here are of assay analysis so anyone involved with biochemical analysis will be right at home.
+Specifically researchers that are interested in Rstats and reproducibile research will get the most out of this.

 Slides are available [on Google Slides](https://docs.google.com/presentation/d/1q2Ij3xv5mhheB0WPhZ6tpPJKMrIzkduz_tVtwpg4Sws/edit?usp=sharing) and also in this repo as `.pdf` and `.ppt` files.